cosmos/cosmos-sdk/docs/DOC_WRITING_GUIDELINES.md

 **NOTE:** Strongly consider the existing links - both within this directory and to the website docs - when moving or deleting files.

-Relative links should be used nearly everywhere, due to versionning.
-Note that in case of page reshufling, you must update all links references.
+Relative links should be used nearly everywhere, due to versioning.
+Note that in case of page reshuffling, you must update all links references.
-When deleting a link, redirects must be created in `docusaurus.config.js` to preserve the userflow.
+When deleting a link, redirects must be created in `docusaurus.config.js` to preserve the user flow.

 ### Code Snippets